servo/servo-warc-tests/README.md

 In this example we'll add a web achive for an example web site [example.com](https://www.example.com/).

-First create a collection for the Example files:
+First create a collection for the Example files (If you installed the dependencies inside a virtual env, go into that env and then do the following):
 ```
 wb-manager init Example
 ```